Monday, March 9, 2020

 (Sports Illustrated photo)

 His high tight spiral sailed 46 yards down field.
-Just clearing cornerback Rod Perry's outstretched hand, the ball was caught by Stallworth in full stride at the Rams' 36.
+Just clearing Perry's outstretched hand, the ball was caught by Stallworth in full stride at the Rams' 36.
 With Perry lying prone on field, the Steelers receiver raced untouched to the end zone.
 Steelers 24, Rams 19.

 The champs never looked back, scoring once more after a Ferragamo interception to seal the win, 31-19.